 In order to work fast in getting my artwork scaled up and on the wall, I used an old 3M overhead projector and even though we were in a very light space it enabled me to rough sketch my creations in place ( sometimes I will grid, sometimes simply free draw- depending on the type of artwork and space I’m in)

-Im woking with Posca pens on this Mural and they provide a really dense and smooth black outline, I love the effortless way they take to a wall like this which means I can concentrate on the artwork.
+I'm working with Posca pens on this Mural.
+They provide a really dense and smooth black outline, I love the effortless way they take to a wall like this which means I can concentrate on the artwork.
 The same goes for colouring, Posca’s provide vivid opaque pigment, the range of colours are fanatic and the quality acrylic ink means that they work so well for layering, adding colour textures and even blends.
 I hear nothing but good things about these paint pens from my fellow colours as they step up and get involved.
 And it is a collaboration, its something I really enjoy in mural making - giving over, or at least sharing the process of colour creation.
 Everyone is unique, people are inspired by what goes before them and in turn inspire others and its a fantastic atmosphere being amongst fellow ‘colour-naughts’ explorers of pigment and creative triumphs.

 What was the inspiration behind this mural you created in collaboration with Posca?